 The WFA is an introductory class; no prior medical experience is needed.
 You'll learn the Patient Assessment System, how to provide effective treatments for common injuries and illnesses, and how to decide when it's time to evacuate your patient.
 WFA classes are also a great place to meet like minded partners for future outdoor adventures.
 Learn about getting college credit for your WFA from our curriculum provider, NOLS Wilderness Medicine.

-Students consistently report that highlights of their WFA course include realistic scenarios, hands on practice with splinting, bleeding control, and other basic first aid skills, plus engaging and interactive instruction by professional guides.
+Students consistently report that highlights of their WFA course include realistic scenarios, hands on practice with splinting, bleeding control, and other fundamental skills, plus engaging and interactive instruction by professional guides.

 WFA as Re-cert: NOLS Wilderness Medicine and WMI certification holders may use these courses to re-certify their WAFA, WFR, or the "W" portion of their WEMT.
 You can read NOLS' entire re-cert policy here.

 16 hours over 2 days | 8 to 5 with an hour for lunch | Minimum age 16